bghira/SimpleTuner/OPTIONS.md

                         model.
   --flux                This option must be provided when training a Flux
                         model.
-  --flux_lora_target {mmdit,all}
+  --flux_lora_target {mmdit,context,all,all+ffs}
                         Flux has single and joint attention blocks.
-The single attention blocks deal with text inputs and are not transformed by LoRA by default.
-All attention blocks are trained by default.
+Only the multimodal 'dual stream' attention blocks are trained by default.
 If 'mmdit' is provided, the text input layers will not be trained.
-This is roughly equivalent to not training the text encoder(s) in earlier models.
+If 'context' is provided, the mmdit layers will not be trained.
+If 'all' is provided, all layers will be trained, minus feed- forward and norms.
+If 'all+ffs' is provided, all layers will be trained including feed-forward and norms.
+  --flow_matching_sigmoid_scale FLOW_MATCHING_SIGMOID_SCALE
+                        Scale factor for sigmoid timestep sampling for flow- matching models..
   --flux_fast_schedule  An experimental feature to train Flux.1S using a noise
                         schedule closer to what it was trained with, which has improved results in short experiments.
 Thanks to